1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Malcolm.md

 - prince of Cumberland
-- Goes to england after his fathers death puts
+- Goes to england after his fathers death puts suspetion on heim